gordonbrander/pipe/README.md

 - `flowAsync(...fns)` composes many one-argument async functions into a single one-argument async function that will apply them left-to-right. flowAsync supports using both async and ordinary one-argument functions.

+All functions support typesafe overloads for up to 20 functions.